 The valuation of the portfolio is a significant judgment area and is underpinned by a number of assumptions.
-The existence of significant estimation uncertainty warrants specific audit focus in this area as any bias or error in determining the carrying value, whether deliberate or not, could lead to an understatement of profit or loss and other comprehensive income for the year.
+The existence of significant estimation uncertainty warrants specific audit focus in this area as any bias or error in determining the carrying value, whether deliberate or not, could lead to an understatement of profit or loss for the year.